 If you were to ask me to describe a narcissist in a few words, my words of choice would be self-centered and lacks empathy.
 They feel like they are very special and unique and should only associate with special people, they have a sense of entitlement.
 They cannot accept criticism and cannot accept their mistakes.
 According to Eleanor Payson, the author of The Wizard of Oz and other narcissists, every interaction of a narcissist is governed by a strong sense of entitlement and their incapability of seeing others as individuals with boundaries, needs, feeling, opinions, experiences.
 They view others as an extension of themselves, they feel entitled to whatever you do for them and are not concerned about reciprocating the same feelings of care and concern that they receive.

-The fact is that anyone can fall prey to a narcissists.
-The following points highlight the reason behind a people pleaser or a caretaker being more prone to it.
+The fact is that anyone can attract narcissists.
+The following points highlight the reason behind a people pleaser or a caretaker being more prone to attracting narcissists.
 People pleasing is a type of codependency, and narcissists attract codependents.
 Codependent behavior is taking care of other people to the point where your own needs and sense of self is lost.

 Both these personality types fulfill each other’s needs and reinforce the dysfunctional pattern.
 Breaking out of this requires a lot of work and dedication.
 It begins with identifying your own patterns as a people pleaser, working toward listening to your intuitions and connecting to your own needs.
 Both narcissists and people pleasers are not aware of these patterns.
 Bringing it to the conscious awareness can help people pleasers break the pattern.